mantis3de/CrawlerKit-docs/docs/api.md

 # API Reference

-CrawlerKit is designed to be used through its visual editors, but every system also exposes a clean runtime API so you can extend or integrate it from your own code.
+Dungeon Crawler Framework is designed to be used through its visual editors, but every system also exposes a clean runtime API so you can extend or integrate it from your own code.
 This page covers the most useful public entry points.

 !!! info "Namespaces"
     Core types live in `Mantis3de.CrawlerKit.Core`; module types live in `Mantis3de.CrawlerKit` and module-specific namespaces.
 Add an assembly reference to the relevant `Mantis3de.CrawlerKit.*` assembly from your own `.asmdef`.